adobe/twist/docs/getting-started/index.md

 * Decorators
 * Class Fields

 > **Note**: Technically you _can_ use Twist without using decorators or class fields.
 However, these features are extremely useful and productive, and is what we'll use in all example code.
+If anyone in the community wants to add information on using Twist without decorators or class fields, pull requests are most welcome.